enzo-mensier/enzo-mensier/README.md

 - 👋 Hi, I’m @enzo-mensier
-- 👀 I’m interested in web development and cybersecurity
+- 👀 I’m interested in web development and in computer science in  general
 - 🌱 I’m currently in two year training in computer science
 - 📫 My e-mail : enzo.mensier@gmail.com